jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

   (e)
   (f) the Wildlife Act 1953:
   (g) this Act,—
-(2) The Minister may from time to time, by notice in the Gazette, amend or revoke any notice under this section or, subject to section 26ZX, amend or revoke any conditions imposed under section 26ZU(c).
+(2) The Minister may from time to time, by notice, amend or revoke any notice under this section or, subject to section 26ZX, amend or revoke any conditions imposed under section 26ZU(c).
+(3) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 26ZT Areas excluded from open dog areas
 An open dog area may not include—